-Whilst studying on the programme you will be introduced to a number of performance disciplines ranging from devising, acting, and comedy to international performance, filmmaking, and prison theatre.
-You will watch numerous multi-disciplinary performances, be visited by professional companies, and benefit from the established industry-experienced team of lecturers.
-Throughout your studies you will engage with techniques and methods that will ultimately result in the development and creation of your very own unique performance festival, entitled ‘unTaPped’, which attracts audiences of industry professionals.
+Whilst studying on this BA (Hons) programme, you will train in four key areas: performance making, physical skills, vocal skills, and critical thinking.
+You will be introduced to a wide range of core performance disciplines from devising, mask, and clowning, have the option of selecting projects that include filmmaking, site-specific performance, and prison theatre, as well as perform both nationally and internationally.
+You will take advantage of the rich Mancunian theatre scene, engage in additional workshops led by professional companies, and benefit from the established industry-experienced team of lecturers.
+Throughout your studies you will develop and hone your skills and methodologies, which will ultimately result in the development and production of your very own unique performance festival, unTaPped, hosted at Contact for a public audience that includes industry professionals.

-• Founding member of Escape Theatre, Manchester-based contemporary performance company.
+• Founding member of the Manchester-based contemporary performance company, Escape Theatre

 • PhD candidate at Leeds Beckett University.